Workspace Runbook

 References.
 Eviction recovery semantics, Transient vs permanent errors, Restart behavior — Sandbox.

-8. Cross-tenant data leak suspected
+8. Cross-session data sharing suspected

 What to check.